ArenJohnD/Lab-Assignment-5/README.md

-You are required to present a department report that accesses csv files.
+You are required to present a department report that accesses CSV files.
 You must put the data on the domain composition of the objects.

 ![image](https://github.com/ArenJohnD/Lab-Assignment-5/assets/152838648/9c5997b7-4539-4cc2-be1d-8f301cea021c)